yannickl/QRCodeReader.swift/README.md

 $ pod install
 ```

-Open your project in Xcode from the .xcworkspace file (not the usual project file)
+Open your project in Xcode from the .xcworkspace file (not the usual project file):

 ``` bash
 $ open MyProject.xcworkspace
 ```

+You can now `import QRCodeReader` framework into your files.

 *Note that you have to use CocoaPods version 0.36 or over*